Librarika/manual/docs/libraries.md

 	![Library Information](img/library-information-menu.png)

-* Click on `Library Info` tab if not selected automatically.
+* Click on the `Library Info` tab if not selected automatically.

 	![Remove Library](img/library-information-library-info.png)

-* Enter / update the information that you feel necessary.
+* Enter / update the information you want to change.
+	* The description field shoud contain a short description about your library, library business hours, rules, policies, etc. This field is very importat for your library site visitor as this will be displayed on the "Ask a Librarian" page.
+	* The email address and phone number provided here will be displayed on "Ask a Librarian" public page.
+However, you can individually turn off the display of email address, phone number from the preferences section.
+	* Uncheck the Private checkbox to make your catalog publicly visible online.

+		If checked, your catalog will not be visible online, member's with login access can access the information.
+This feature is suitable for corporate libraries.

-* Clik on `Submit` button to save your changes.
+* Clik on the `Submit` button to save your changes.

 ### Change / Update Organization Information